ArcadeLink/.github/profile/README.md

 ## Project Structure

+### Server-Side

+An api server is needed for auth and queue.
+- `ApiServer` is the lagecy version backend of the project, used for handling user authentication and queueing functions.
+- `ArcadeLink.Api` is the latest version.

+### Client-Side

+Client applications generate QR code for queue, and offer video download to player.
-- `Aircade` is the app used by the project, used for downloading recordings and interacting with the arcade side.
+- `Aircade` is the android app used by the project, used for downloading recordings and interacting with the arcade side.
+Developed with compose.
-- `ApiServer` is the backend of the project, used for handling user authentication and queueing functions.
+- `ArcadeLink.Air` is the flutter app offer lightweight service to players.
 - `Aircade.Web` is the web version of the app, only the queueing function is retained.
+For more features like changing nickname please head to `ArcadeLink.Air`

+### Arcade-Side

+This is a terminal for players to sign in(join queue) and record videos.
 - `ArcadeLink.UI` provides the UI for the arcade side, used to display recording status and queueing information.

 ## Project Progress